tsol/test-nuxt3-broker/README.md

 - load status (big rotating thing and page darkening)
 - connection green/red light in right upper conner
 - move name of the page up to app bar
+- TOASTS!
+- Additional error management

+Before that we need to deploy it somewhere.
+Im thinking heruku for 5$